Rethabile-Kgolobe/Data-Science-Portfolio-/README.md

 3.  **Data Cleaning:**

     *   Checked for missing values using `.isnull().sum()`.
 No missing values were found.
-    *   Removed the `Id` column as it is not relevant for analysis.
+    *   Removed the `Id` column as it is irrelevant for analysis.
     *   Checked for duplicate entries.
 Duplicates were dropped to ensure data quality.
 4.  **Exploratory Data Analysis (EDA):**